georgeheginbotham/Go-Fish-Video/exampleSite/content/english/privacy-policy.md

 +++
 author = "Privacy Policy"
 date = ""
-description = "This privacy policy ("policy") will help you understand how Go Fish Video uses and protects the data you provide to us when you visit and use website.We reserve the right to change this policy at any given time, of which you will be promptly updated.
-If you want to make sure that you are up to date with the latest changes, we advise you to frequently visit this page." image = "" image_webp = "" title = "Thank You"
+description = "Your data is safe with us" image = "" image_webp = ""
+title = "Thank You"

 +++
+This privacy policy will help you understand how Go Fish Video uses and protects the data you provide to us when you visit and use website.
+We reserve the right to change this policy at any given time, of which you will be promptly updated.
+If you want to make sure that you are up to date with the latest changes, we advise you to frequently visit this page.

 What User Data We Collect
 When you visit the website, we may collect the following data: